 Contrast that with tracking total billable hours per partner.
 That’s a useful management metric.
 It tells you nothing about whether partners are involved at the right stages of the engagement.
 The metric measures activity.
 What the AQI should measure is the quality behaviour you’re trying to ensure.

-Print your firm’s risk assessment.
+A practical starting point: print your firm’s risk assessment.
 Next to each quality risk, write down what would change in a measurable way if that risk materialised.
 That measurable change is your candidate indicator.
-If you can’t identify a measurable change, either the risk is too abstract (rewrite it more specifically) or you need a different type of monitoring activity for that particular risk — perhaps a targeted file inspection rather than an ongoing AQI.
+If you can’t identify a measurable change, either the risk is too abstract (rewrite it more specifically) or you need a different type of monitoring activity for that particular risk, perhaps a targeted file inspection rather than an ongoing AQI.
 Not every risk needs an AQI.
 Some are better addressed through periodic deep reviews.

 The four categories of useful indicators